 The Livermore/Amador Valley Transit Authority is required to prepare financial statements in accordance with Government Accounting Standards Board Statement Number 34 (GASB 34) beginning with the fiscal year ended June 30, 2004.
-GASB 34 required changes to the traditional financial statements and disclosures, and required the preparation of a Management Discussion and Analysis (MD&A)- a narrative overview and analysis of the financial activities of the Authority for each fiscal year.
-This MD&A is for the fiscal year ended June 30, 2015.
+GASB 34 required changes to the traditional financial statements and disclosures, and required the preparation of a Management Discussion and Analysis (M,D&A)- a narrative overview and analysis of the financial activities of the Authority for each fiscal year.
+This M,D&A is for the fiscal year ended June 30, 2015.

 GASB 34 requires the format of Authority-wide financial statements, which are contained in the Financial Section of the accompanying report.
 These Authority-wide statements include a Statement of Net Position and a Statement of Revenues, Expenses and Changes in Net Position.
 The Statement of Net Position presents information on all of the Authority's assets and liabilities with the difference of the assets minus the liabilities being the Authority's net position.
 The Statement of Revenues, Expenses and Changes in Net Position.
-The statement of Revenues, Expenses and Changes in Net Position.
-The statement of Revenues, Expenses and Changes in Net Position.
+The statement of Revenues, Expenses and Changes in Net Position summarizes how the Authority's net position has changed over the fiscal year.